copelandhouse2/cewebmui/README.md

 - Bug: City Maintenance: fix city query to pull cities with a blank state or blank country.
 - Enh: City Maintenance: Added check to make sure state and country are filled in.
 - Enh: Custom and Volume Project Screen: Removed the Save Only button.
 Rarely used.
+- Enh: Revision Price field is now a text field to support per hour rates.

 ## v2.1.10 8/2/2022